TRIQS/cthyb/doc/guide/settingparameters.rst

 The first parameter of the solver is the inverse temperature.
 In order to complete the construction of the instance, you need to figure out what is the correct structure of the Green's function for the problem you are considering.
-As emphasized earlier, you should always try to take advantage of a possible block structure of the Green's function.
+You should always try to take advantage of a possible block structure of the Green's function.
 In a spin-conserving system, the Green's function can often be (at least) cut into *up* and *down* spin sectors.
 When the structure is clear you can set the parameter ``gf_struct``, which is a ``dict()`` mapping a string that gives the name of the block to a list of the indices of the block.

 Examples
 ........